-A book by 3 women, decided in May 1971 and published a year later, with the first edition collected and destroyed by censorship three days after its release.
+Written by three women in may 1971 and published in the following year, the first edition of this book was confiscated and destroyed by Portuguese censors three days after its release.

 From 6 of May until December 2021, with this exhibition, we explore a vast parallel programming that aims to link multiple perspectives on the struggle for equality and freedom, what has already been done and the much that remains to be done.
 Conversation sessions, cinedebates, theater, music, itineraries, visits and more.